Skip to content

 These decisions are made by all Coordinators, based solely on information from the coordinating ledger.
 A whistleblower who finds an offense records a corresponding proof in a block when it is its turn to produce a block.
 Hence, there is no need for an additional network consensus.
 Penalties are cumulative, e.g., if three blocks are created instead of one, then the penalty is doubled.

-In summary, the tokenomics models for incentivizing Workers’ behavior is tightly integrated into the system architecture and the corresponding consensus protocol, taking into account all of their features, and facilitating a favorable and supportive environment with equal rights for all participants.
+In summary, the tokenomics models for incentivizing Validators’ behavior is tightly integrated into the system architecture and the corresponding consensus protocol, taking into account all of their features, and facilitating a favorable and supportive environment with equal rights for all participants.
 More detailed information on rewards and penalties is presented in [3] and [4].

 Simulating